 Backup is one of the most important activities that you can do in order to be sure that when the disaster strikes you have a good copy of your WordPress site to restore.

-There are a lot of hacking and vulnerabilities that are going around WordPress and backing it up for free it is of high importance.
-In this article and video below I will show you how you can backup WordPress for free on Dropbox or Google Drive with WPVivid backup plugin.
+There are a lot of hacking and vulnerabilities that are going around WordPress and backing it up for free is of high importance.
+In this article and video below I will show you how you can backup WordPress for free on Dropbox or Google Drive with the WPVivid backup plugin.
 This is a new plugin that can additionally help you migrate a website easily.
-In case you want to see the best free backup plugins for WordPress you can check: Best Free WordPress Backup Plugins in 2019
+In case you want to see the best free backup plugins for WordPress you can check: Best Free WordPress Backup Plugins.

-In this article we will schedule a weekly automatic backup of WordPress to Dropbox or Google Drive to have a secure copy with WPVivid backup plugin.
+In this article, we will schedule a weekly automatic backup of WordPress to Dropbox or Google Drive to have a secure copy with the WPVivid backup plugin.

 WordPress Backup Best Practices

 In this section, we will speak a little about what are the best practices when you want to backup your WordPress site.